 - Olive Oil: Valle de Guadalupe produces high-quality olive oil, perfect for drizzling over salads, bread, or grilled meats.

-- Artisanal Cheeses: This region is known for its handcrafted cheeses, and that sounds so amazing!
+- Artisanal Cheeses: This region is also known for its handcrafted cheeses.

 - Fresh Produce: The local farmer’s markets are a great place to try out all of their fresh fruits, vegetables, and herbs grown in the valley.